jmzambon/libreoffice-code-highlighter/README.md

 #### Tips
 - Multiselection is supported: you can select several code snippets at the same time, even from different languages (choose "automatic" in this last case).
-- Not all language aliases that are valide names for Code Highlighter 2 appear in the option dialog: if you don't find a language, try anyway to type its name in the combobox (try for example with "R" or with "Pascal").
+- Not all language aliases that are valid names for Code Highlighter 2 appear in the option dialog: if you don't find a language, try anyway to type its name in the combobox (try for example with "R" or with "Pascal").
 - Click the "More..." button to access line numbers options.
 - Uncheck line numbering option to remove unwanted line numbers, due for example to copy-pasted code.